Community Leadership and Human Services

 The social work program is designed to meet the career aspirations of those interested in fields such as child welfare, mental health, school social work, medical social work, and community organization.
 Students who receive the B.S.W., work in recreational programs for children, group homes, public assistance programs and public housing, domestic violence shelters, hospitals, and nursing homes.
 Social Work requires participation in a field placement in an agency setting during the last year of course study.

-The department offers a major and a minor in nonprofit leadership studies.
+The department offers majors and minors in nonprofit leadership studies, including a nonprofit management track and an outdoor recreation track.
 This program prepares students for leadership roles in organizations like the American Red Cross, the Boys and Girls Clubs of America, the YMCA, hospitals, colleges, and ministries to mention several.
 It is designed to include competencies in program development, supervision, public relations, and finance to mention a few.
 Many classes involve a service learning project and can help students earn the designation of Service Learning Scholar at graduation.
 Note: With the exception of first semester freshmen, all students must have a cumulative GPA of 2.0 or higher and have completed all developmental courses prior to declaring youth and nonprofit leadership as a major.

-The main department office is located in CH 108 with Nonprofit Leadership Studies offices in CH 105, Social Work offices in CH 102, and Criminal Justice offices in 101 South Applied Sciences Building.
+The main department office is located in CH 108 with Nonprofit Leadership Studies offices in CH 105, Social Work offices in CH 102, and Criminal Justice offices in CH 106.